xtqqczze/MicrosoftDocs-PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-if.md

 ## Simplify complex operations

-It's inevitable that you run into a situation that has way too many comparisons to check and your `If` statement scrolls way off the right side of the screen.
+It's inevitable that you run into a situation that has way too many comparisons to check and your `if` statement scrolls way off the right side of the screen.

 ```powershell
 $user = Get-ADUser -Identity $UserName